Policies & Procedures

-- Any individual who is a current member of a team in an NCAA Division I sport shall not be eligible to participate in that related event in the Intramural Sports program.
-Members of an intercollegiate team shall be determined by official KU Athletics staff and/or Intramural Sports staff.
+- Any individual who is a current member of a team in an NCAA Division I sport shall not be eligible to participate in that related event in the Intramural Sports program until the conclusion of their varsity season.
+Members of an intercollegiate team, and the conclusion of their varsity season shall be determined by official KU Athletics staff and/or Intramural Sports staff.
 The following are considered related sports.

 |INTRAMURAL SPORT||INTERCOLLEGIATE SPORT|